osu-cs340-ecampus/nodejs-starter-app/Step 4 - Dynamically Displaying Data/README.md

 And thats it!
 Save everything, restart the server, and navigate back to your page in the browser.

 ![the result of the database query presented on the screen](./assets/bsgpeople_browser.png)

+There is the data from our database, in all of its glory, presented in a neat table for user visiting the web application!